009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 * 3. Or ask him for a joke (e. g. command: "Tell me a joke"
 * 4. Ask about the current time (e. g. command: "What's the time?")
 * 5. Ask for a simple math taks (e. g.
 "5 * 5")
 * In the next step Hal will give you an answer.
-If he did not undestand what you said, he will ask to repeat.
+If he did not understand what you said, he will ask to repeat.

 This was the speech recognition process itself.
 Now we want to point out our biggest successes during the project a bit more.

 - **Recording  voices**: We had some troubles while downloading PyAudio, so when Hal first started to record our spoken voice it was a big success.
-- **Hal speaks**: But actually the biggest success we had was when Hal started speakig.
+- **Hal speaks**: But actually the biggest success we had was when Hal started speaking.
 At this point Hal still had the voice of a woman but nevertheless we were really proud that we made it that far!
 - **Hal recognizes words and sentences and give answers to that**: At some point Hal finally "understood" the sentences we said.
 This was such a big thing for us and we had lots of fun to think about new features and libraries we can add to our code.

 - - - -